The Sea of Ice

 The Sea of Ice, (German: Das Eismeer) (1823–1824), is an oil painting that depicts a shipwreck in the Arctic by the German Romantic painter Caspar David Friedrich.
 Before 1826 this painting was known as The Polar Sea.

 The work was first exhibited at the Prague Academy exhibition in 1824 with the title An Idealized Scene of an Arctic Sea, with a Wrecked Ship on the Heaped Masses of Ice.
 Considered one of Friedrich's masterpieces, the radical composition and subject matter were unusual for their time and the work was met with incomprehension.
 The painting was still unsold when Friedrich died in 1840.
 It is currently held by the Kunsthalle Hamburg, Germany.

 Background on Friedrich

-Caspar David Friedrich was born on September 5, 1774 in Greifswald, Germany.
+Caspar David Friedrich was born on 5 September 1774 in Greifswald, Germany.
 He grew up a Protestant.
 Friedrich began studying art with a drawing teacher from the University of Greifswald named Johann Gottfried Quistorp.
-He went on to study at the Akademi for de Skønne Kunster in Copenhagen, Denmark from 1794–1798.
+He went on to study at the Akademi for de Skønne Kunster in Copenhagen, Denmark from 1794 to 1798.
 After this Friedrich studied at the Hochschule der Bildenen Künste in Dresden, Germany.
 Friedrich decided to live the rest of his life in Dresden where he died on May 7, 1840.